micklaw/Actor-Table-Entities/README.md

 # Actor Table Entities
-A play on Azure Functions Durable Entities without the queing.
+A play on Azure Functions Durable Entities without the queuing.
 Locks a blob behind the scenes to ensure the actor can only be amended once, then free us for the next connection.

 [![Build Status](https://dev.azure.com/mlwdltd/Actor%20Table%20Entities/_apis/build/status/micklaw.Actor-Table-Entities?branchName=develop)](https://dev.azure.com/mlwdltd/Actor%20Table%20Entities/_build/latest?definitionId=9&branchName=develop)